Simondharcourt/djambi6players/README.md

 See here: https://fr.wikipedia.org/wiki/Djambi the original game.

-You can find my adapted rules are in the repository.
+You can find my adapted rules in the repository.

 ## How to use locally: